ChristosPapastergiou/myStudies/README.md

-# MyStudies
+# University Page (UOA)

-This university project, assigned to us, involved substantial effort and collaboration.
-It aimed at revamping the existing University of Athens (UOA) website (for declarations and grades).
+Reconstruction of the university page (UOA).

+The recostruction of a page involves 3 steps :
+- Finding as many errors as possible can be found (Research and tests in the page)
+- Redesigning the appearance of the page to make it better and reduce the founded errors (Figma)
+- Implemention of the page with the application of the previous steps

-### What we are using in the app
+# What has been used in the app

 React, Vite, Tailwind, Express, MongoDB

-For the Prototype we used [Figma](https://www.figma.com/file/G9FXzjkKKNMqredxWsxKxR/Prototype---myStudies?type=design&mode=design&t=nKUkcNxNkejS2dJj-1)

-### Code Organization:
+# Code Organization:
 - The code is organized with a focus on easy extensibility.
     - components : Tools/Pages needed in multiple places on our pages.
     - Pages are organized into categories according to their type.